spotinst/terraform-provider-spotinst/docs/resources/ocean_aks_np.md

 ## Scheduling
 * `scheduling` - (Optional) An object used to specify times when the cluster will turn off.
 Once the shutdown time will be over, the cluster will return to its previous state.
   * `shutdown_hours` - (Optional) An object used to specify times that the nodes in the cluster will be taken down.
     * `is_enabled` - (Optional) Flag to enable or disable the shutdown hours mechanism.
-When False, the mechanism is deactivated, and the cluster remains in its current state.
+When `false`, the mechanism is deactivated, and the cluster remains in its current state.
     * `time_windows` - (Optional) The times that the shutdown hours will apply.
 Required if isEnabled is true.
   * `tasks` - (Optional) A list of scheduling tasks to preform on the cluster at a specific cron time.
     * `is_enabled` - (Required)  Describes whether the task is enabled.
 When true the task should run when false it should not run.
 Required for `cluster.scheduling.tasks` object.